 - Notes: improves coronary perfusion, but at what cost?

-Morphine is a mu-opioid agonist and its use in ACS is both obvious and mysterious at the same time.
-What I mean by that is, ACS can be painful (chest pain, discomfort) so an analgesic agent makes sense.
-As a complimentary effect to this action, as it relieves pain, morphine can actually shift the oxygen supply-demand relationship to a more favorable range.
+Morphine is a mu-opioid agonist and its use in acute coronary syndromes is both obvious and mysterious at the same time.
+What I mean by that is, acute coronary syndromes can be painful (chest pain, discomfort) so an analgesic agent makes sense.
+As a complementary effect to this action, as it relieves pain, morphine can actually shift the oxygen supply-demand relationship to a more favorable range.
 By relieving pain, heart rate can be lowered, anxiety relieved which reduces stress (oxygen demand) on the heart.
 On top of that, improved cardiac output from a longer diastolic period (left ventricular filling time), the heart can perfuse it’s own tissue more effectively.